 \subsection{Experiment results}

-In this section we will compare our algorithm with the deterministic approach as well as the randomized ones.
-But before showing the results, we will elaborate more on how we integrate state-of-art noisy model and relevant mitigation techniques.
+In this section, we will compare our algorithm with the deterministic and randomized approaches.
+But before showing the results, we will elaborate more on how we integrate a state-of-the-art noisy model and relevant mitigation techniques.